Tsuruko04/chatbot-ui-gitagent/README.md

 # ToolLLaMA UI

-ToolLLaMA UI is an open source chat UI for [ToolBench](https://github.com/OpenBMB/ToolBench)
+GitAgent UI is an open source chat UI for GitAgent.

 ## Deploy